Pittsburgh ZombiesFebruary 11, 2015

 More captives were taken in this war than in any other.
-Therefore, the camps were cramped and unsanitary and many met their ends under poor conditions.
+The camps were cramped and unsanitary, and many met their ends under poor conditions.
 It is reported that the tortured souls of the deceased Confederate soldiers roam the halls of the aviary at night.

 Supernatural spirits must like the North Side because two famous haunted houses are found there.
 At one time this area was home to the Most Haunted House in America.
 Once located at 1129 Ridge Avenue, this haunted hangout was the home of carpetbagger C.W.
 Congelier, his Mexican wife Lyda, and servant Essie.
 In 1871, when Lyda discovered an affair between her husband and Essie, she stabbed him to death and beheaded the maid.

 Even so, there was more to come.
 In 1900, Dr. Aldoph Brunrichter bought the home.
 The following year neighbors heard screams emanating from the house.
 When investigators arrived, a decomposing body of a young woman was found in bed and five headless females were found in the basement.
 Dr. Brunrichter had been experimenting on severed heads.
 In 1927, a cataclysmic gas explosion destroyed the cursed home.
 Although the house no longer exists, the spirits of those who perished in this house of horrors are said to roam the area.